Part 1: Blogging

 How Blogging Impacts SEO

-More inbound links+More relavent content = More web traffic.
+More inbound links+More relevant content = More web traffic.

 Is blogging enough?